blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 When an Unstoppable rod meets an Immovable rod, a hole is torn in the weave.
 1d4 rounds later, there is an eruption.
 Everything within a 1 mile radius sphere becomes a permanent anti-magic field, and the two rods are destroyed.

 ### Blu's Tiny Tavern
 This small wooden carving of a tavern fits in your palm.
 When you speak the command word, it expands into a full-size tavern with a small staff of blue awakened cats to provide free room and board for thirty days for the party.
 Once expanded, the tavern cannot be returned to it's previous size.
+The tavern is operated by three-foot tall blue catfolk that cannot speak.

 ### Sentient Bee Nest
 These bees make honey, and spell out words in common to communicate.
 If they swarm, they deal 1d4 poison damage per round for 3 rounds before dying out.